Skip to main content

 The PRT consists of a fleet of 69 electronically powered, rubber-tired vehicles that travel on 8.7 miles of dedicated guideway between five stations: Walnut, Beechurst, Engineering, Towers and Health Sciences.

 Since opening in 1975, the PRT has provided over 83 million passenger trips and taken countless vehicles off Morgantown's busy streets.
-The PRT transports about 15,000 riders per day and services as the University's primary mass transit system for students, employees and visitors.
+The PRT transports about 12,000 riders per day and serves as the University's primary mass transit system for students, employees and visitors.

 PRT Facts